spacebetween/spacebetween.github.io/_posts/2016-10-28-journal-of-a-junior-umbraco-grid-editor.md

 title:          "Journal of a Junior: Creating custom grid editors with LeBlender"
 date:           2016-11-23
 author_id:      "maggy_burns"
 description:    "Hello, Maggy here!
-In this post i'll be talking you through how I made custom grid editors to be used with the Umbraco grid"
+In this post, I'll be talking you through how I made custom grid editors for the Umbraco grid"
 categories:     space between
 banner:         "/assets/images/blog/grid-editor.jpg"
 ---

-[LeBlender](https://our.umbraco.org/projects/backoffice-extensions/leblender/) is an open source Umbraco backoffice extension made that allows us to create new grid editors in a more flexible way.
+[LeBlender](https://our.umbraco.org/projects/backoffice-extensions/leblender/) is an open source Umbraco back office extension made that allows us to create new grid editors in a more flexible way.
 It brings an easy to use UI for you to add your own grid editors into grid.editors.config.js without having to change any JSON.

 I really like using it as you can just build up a library of these editors as components, that you can use anywhere in the Umbraco site.
 Here I am going to show how we made a 'Card' component.
-We wanted a component that allowed the user to make there own 'block' that could have so many choices like title, background image, colour or links.
+We wanted a component that allowed the user to make their own 'block' that could have so many choices like title, background image, colour or links.
 LeBlender makes this so easy!
 You can get your LeBlender installation [here](https://our.umbraco.org/projects/backoffice-extensions/leblender/)

-Firstly, myself and Marcus brainstormed all of the properties we would need for this card.
+Firstly, Marcus and I brainstormed all of the properties we would need for this card.
 We came up with the following:

 - Title - textstring
 - Description - RTE